 Maartje Vroling, PhD; is a senior researcher with Amarum, the Expertise Centre for Eating Disorders (GGNet) and lecturer and researcher with the Radboud University’s Clinical Psychology department.
 Before this, she worked as a senior researcher and psychologist with Pro Persona.
 Her research areas are in eating disorders, anxiety disorders and treatment interventions.

 Naline Geurtzen, MSc; is currently doing her PhD research with the Behavioural Science Institute of the Radboud University, where she also earned her Master’s degree in Clinical Psychology and her Behavioural Science Research Master’s degree.
-At the same time she works as Medior Researcher at Pro Persona.
-In her capacity as a psychologist, she also worked with the Ambulatorium,the Radboud Centre for Social Science’s outpatient treatment clinic.
+In the past she worked as a psychologist (clinician) at the Ambulatorium, the Radboud Centre for Social Science’s outpatient treatment clinic, and as a medior researcher (post-doc) at Pro Persona.
 Her PhD research focuses on the adverse effects of approved mental-health treatment programmes, with an emphasis on care dependency.
 She is interested in uncovering the exact nature of this dependency and how it interrelates with, among other aspects, the client-therapist relationship, treatment duration, and the effectiveness of various treatments.

 Lotte Hendriks, MSc; works as a Healthcare psychologist (in training as a specialist) and scientific researcher with the Expertise Centre for Anxiety, OCD and PTSD (division of Pro Persona).
 As an external PhD student she is currently conducting research on posttraumatic stress disorder in children, adolescents and adults at the Radboud University’s Clinical Psychology department.